godlikepanos/anki-3d-engine/trunk/docs/manual.rst

 License
 =======

 Anki is dual licensed.
-The first option is GLPv3 and the second commercial license.
-If you want to use* AnKi to make opensource software (licensed under GLPv3) then AnKi is provited to you for free but if you want to use it* for non-GPLv3 licensed software then you have to apply for a commercial license.
+Simply put, you can use* it freely to create opensource software under GPLv3 and if you want to use* it for commercial you need to apply for a commercial licence.

 \*: as a whole or parts of the source